Zharfan Rohaizad

-Muhammad Zharfan bin Rohaizad (born 21 February 1997) is a Singaporean professional footballer who plays as a goalkeeper for Singapore Premier League club Hougang United, on loan from Lion City Sailors, and the Singapore national team.
+Muhammad Zharfan bin Rohaizad (born 21 February 1997) is a Singaporean professional footballer who plays as a goalkeeper for Singapore Premier League club Tampines Rovers FC, and the Singapore national team.

 Club career

 Zharfan started his career with the National Football Academy and was drafted into the LionsXII as cover for the team's recent training camp in Yogyakarta, Indonesia in 2014.

 Young Lions

 In 2006, Zharfan was drafted to the Garena Young Lions squad and played with the club till the end of the 2019 Singapore Premier League season.
 Zharfan has been impressive in goal for the Young Lions throughout the 2019 season helping the team finish eighth in the league.
 His performances even earned him a call up to the senior national team by coach Tatsuma Yoshida.

 Free agent

 In 2020, Zharfan was at a crossroads after leaving the Young Lions as he was enlisted into National Service while the coronavirus was starting to cause a global pandemic which leave the suspension of the 2020 Singapore Premier League season, and the then 23-year-old was without a club.